 Intake Specialist/Pro Bono Coordinator

-A life-long Virginia resident, in 2015 Kim celebrated her 10th anniversary as pro bono coordinator/intake specialist for the Tappahannock branch office.
+A life-long Virginia resident, in 2020 Kim McCartney celebrated her 15th anniversary as pro bono coordinator/intake specialist for the Tappahannock branch office.
 Kim brings to our legal aid setting her people skills and background handling case preparation for a prominent social security disability law firm.
 She also served our Virginia school system for a number of years as counseling office secretary and Registrar in a busy high school setting.

 Anne V. Menegalli

-Anne joined Legal Aid Works in January of 2015, bringing more than 20 years of experience in finance, business administration and management.
-She is responsible for overseeing Legal Aid WorksSM financial operations and ensuring that Legal Aid WorksSM funding streams are judiciously and effectively managed.
+Anne Menegalli joined Legal Aid Works® in January of 2015, bringing more than 20 years of experience in finance, business administration and management.
+She is responsible for overseeing Legal Aid Works® financial operations and ensuring that Legal Aid Works® funding streams are judiciously and effectively managed.
 Her experience includes more than 15 years of financial management in the nonprofit sector.
 Before relocating to Virginia in 1987, she was a legal assistant/secretary for a firm in NYC, working in landlord/tenant law.
 Additionally, Anne has worked with the homeless for more than 15 years and is determined to see equal justice become a reality for all.